 Advertising using Facebook has become an important tool for dentists because they can target the exact type of new patient they need.
 Want more dental implant patients?
 Facebook’s algorithms make it easier to target people already looking for that service and show them your ad.

-Google AdWords is different than Facebook advertising because instead of targeting potential new patients demographically, it does it by keyword.
+Google Ads are different than Facebook advertising because instead of targeting potential new patients demographically, it does it by keyword.
 So if a dental patient in your area types in “dentures near me” and you’re running an ad campaign for that service, it will show up.

 A significant percentage of potential new patients will only click on ads in the Google search results.
 If dentists aren't running ads there, they miss out on that entire group of new patients.

 A Google Ads campaign is a great way to start getting your practice in front of new patients while you wait for Google to catch up with all the SEO improvements you make over time.